Volume Two

 "Hm? … Yeah."

-Hearing Bard, who'd been waiting for his orders as a scout, speak, Frank smiled wryly.
+Hearing Bard, who'd been waiting for his orders as a scout, Frank smiled wryly.

 "It's just… it's the first time I've heard her sound like she was in pain.
-I can't make her force herself anymore."
+I can't keep making her push herself."

-Now that he'd said that, it did feel like their surroundings felt more ominous now that they'd cut communications with Ilya.
+Now that he mentioned it, their surroundings did feel more ominous since they'd cut communications with Ilya.

 Was that what happened when you willingly let go of good luck?

-"… Worrying about her's alright, but it'll be super uncool if we end up injured now because of it."
+"… Worrying about her's fine, but it'd be super uncool if we ended up injured now because of it."

-Mutually exchanging smiles that couldn't exactly be called cheerful, Frank handed Bard his stone back as the scout looked over his equipment one last time.
+Exchanging smiles that couldn't quite be called cheerful, Frank handed Bard his stone back as the scout looked over his equipment one last time.

 "We're making it back in one piece."